 That works great if you're a man (unless you have to work, that is), but not so well if you're a woman.
 Because a woman must spend all day in the kitchen preparing the huge feast (iftar) that breaks each day's fast, as well as shop for the food, clean up after last night's party, and prepare the morning meal (suhoor) that begins the fast the following day.

-(There is quite a competition among Muslim women to produce the most elaborate and extravagant iftar feast.
+(There's a huge a competition among Muslim women to produce the most elaborate and extravagant iftar feast.
 Much more food is produced each night than can possibly be consumed, with the excess thrown away the next day, since leftovers are discouraged.
 And this goes on for the entire month of Ramadan.)

 But for Muslim men there's only one plan for Ramadan: Sleep all day, party all night.